zkorum/.github/profile/README.md

 # Privency

+Privency is both:
-Privency is a set of unopinionated software tools that attempt to solve the dilemma between:
+- Privency.tech => a set of unopinionated software tools that attempt to solve the dilemma between:
 	- PRIVacy, freedom and democracy on one side (example: protecting whistleblowers, proving that we are over 18 without giving away more information)
 	- transparENCY, control and justice on the other side (example: preventing cyber-bullies or money launderers to stay anonymous and go unpunished)

-Privency is NOT bound to a specific blockchain or token.
-In fact unless strictly necessary for technical reasons, Privency will not use blockchain technology.
-It will probably be necessary for the "transparency" aspect of the project, as well as to support blockchain-specific did:method, but these features will be optional.

-Privency can be very useful for web2 & web3 applications alike.

-App developers and smart-contract developers have complete freedom to choose the spectrum between transparency and privacy that they want their users to abide to.
-Users have complete freedom to accept to use an app/smart-contract or not.
+- Privency.org built on top of Privacy.tech => the very first privacy-preserving social network where 1 user = 1 verified human, providing bottom-up e-democracy tools such as reliable polls and voting

 Privency is a work-in-progress project that is actively built in public by @nicobao.